 What is Tokenless 2FA?

-Tokenless 2FA comes from what IT professionals know as multi-factor authentication, and the authentication process is very simple to the end-users.
+Tokenless 2FA comes from what IT professionals know as multi factor authentication, and the 2 step verification process is very simple to the end-users.
 In terms of “tokenless”, this means users do not need a separate hardware token for the authentication process.

 Hardware tokens like USB tokens and physical cards have to be securely kept with the user at all times to keep it safe.
 However, many end-users either lose their hardware token or store it near their laptop in a backpack, which is similar to gluing your car keys to your car.

-For tokenless 2FA, users already have their own devices for their work, so logically, users should be using their own device as the second form of authentication.
+For tokenless 2FA, users already have their own devices for their work, so logically, users should be using their own trusted device as the second form of authentication through an authentication app like Google Authenticator or BIO-key MobileAuth.
 For example, employees use their cell phones for more than work, like browsing social media or streaming services.
-Since it is always near them, users should be to use their phone as the second form of authentication.
+Since it is always near them, users would prefer to use their phone as the second form of authentication.
 Furthermore, users will be more protective of their cell phones compared to a separate key card.

 3 Reasons to Adopt Tokenless 2FA